 This applies to RAIDING, Mythic+, and scheduled guild instance runs.
-Events are scheduled in US/Eastern time zone.
+All events on the in-game calendar are US/Central (Server time).

 First I want to start with this video, I know it’s 11 years old, but it speaks about how to make yourself unreplaceable to a RAID group.